LibreCAD/docs/guides/blocks.rst

     - Select a layer for the inserted blocks.
     - Select a block in the **Block List**.
     - Click on the **Insert the active block** icon |icon18|.
     - Set the rotation angle, scale as needed.
+The array and spacing value remain as "1".
     - Place the block at the desired location within the drawing.
     - Adjust the rotation angle and scale as needed and place additional copies of the block or press [Esc] to exit the command.

 Transformations (rotation, scale) and an array can be combined in a single block insertion.
-The rotation angle is applied to the entire array however the scale and spacing is applied to the individual blocks within the array.
+The rotation angle is applied to the entire array, however the scale and spacing is applied to the individual blocks within the array.

 To insert and array of blocks: